This article has links to products and services we love, which we may make commission from.

 The trip includes a drive over the Seven Mile Bridge, with a comfort stop along the way.

 In Key West, you can visit Hemingway’s home (907 Whitehead St), climb the steps of the Key West Lighthouse Museum (938 Whitehead St), visit the southernmost point in the continental USA, and party on Duval Street.

 Did you decide to spend 3 days in Miami and Key West?
 Do let us know.

 Sheesh!
 I’m tired just writing this 3 perfect days Miami article.

 Regardless of whether this is your first time or tenth time, there will always be something new to do.

 Did we miss anything on our guide to Miami in 3 days?
 Tell us in the comments!

 Parking in Miami

-As with most US cities, parking is at a premium rate in Miami so it is recommended to the leave car behind if you are staying a beach or city hotel.
+As with most US cities, parking is at a premium rate in Miami, so we recommend you leave your car behind if you are staying at a beach or city hotel.

 Hotel parking rates can be found for around $40 per night.